Ballynahinch, County Down

-Ballynahinch was traditionally a market town, although the market still takes place in the square every Thursday.
+Ballynahinch was traditionally a market town, and the market still takes place in the square every Thursday.
 The town lies on the main A24 road from Belfast to Clough, near Newcastle.
 Facilities in the town include a leisure centre.
 In recent years a regeneration committee has been formed for the development of the town and the surrounding Spa and Drumaness areas.

 History

-Prior to the 17th century, the area around Ballynahinch was controlled by the McCartan clan.
+Before the 17th century, the area around Ballynahinch was controlled by the McCartan clan.
 During the Wars of the Three Kingdoms, Catholic military officer Patrick McCartan captured a Parliamentarian-controlled castle in Downpatrick.
 After he was captured, McCartan was executed in 1653 and his lands were confiscated by the Parliamentarian authorities and sold to Sir George Rawdon, an associate of Sir William Petty.
 Prior to his death in 1678, Petty leased his interest in the former McCartan lands purchased by Rawdon, leaving the latter in sole possession of the estate; Rawdon subsequently ordered the construction of two gristmills on the estate and established the town of Ballynahinch, which was founded with a market square.
 In 1683, King Charles II granted a royal patent to Ballynahinch allowing it the right to open the market square on Thursdays and hold two fairs every 1 February and 29 June.

 Settlers from lowland Scotland increased the population and Ballynahinch grew as a market town with the sale of livestock, corn, potatoes and increasingly, flax was being cultivated.
 Sir John Rawdon, descendant of Sir George and now the Earl of Moira took up residence in Montalto house in Ballynahinch.
 He made significant improvements to the estate and to the town by promoting the linen market and causing Ballynahinch Market House to be built.
 By the end of the eighteenth century sales in the market were grossing around £300 per week and the town was prospering.